Log In

 Cashback sites are considered a smarter way to shop these days.
 These sites offer a percentage back as cashback, which can help reduce your overall spending.
 Every cashback site varies in terms of how long it takes them to credit your cashback.

-There are plenty or store rewards and loyalty programs out there offering discounts and cashbacks, so it can be challenging to keep track of which ones you've joined, then you end up forgetting to use them anyway!
-It might be worth being more selective by only signing up to a couple, but be super-focused about making the most from them.
+There are also plenty of store rewards and loyalty programs offering discounts and cashbacks.
+It can be challenging to keep track of which ones you've joined, then you end up forgetting to use them anyway!
+So, it might be worth being more selective by only signing up to a couple, but be super-focused about making the most from them.

 RentPay's shopping rewards partner, Paylab, offers up to 15% off at 140+ top retailers in Australia.
-Unlike some other shopping rewards and cashback providers, with Paylab you receive instant e-gift cards and the cashback is also instantly credited to your Paylab account – put it towards more retail savings or stash it in your RentPay buffer and use it later to pay rent!
+Unlike some other shopping rewards and cashback providers, with Paylab you receive instant e-gift cards and the cashback is also instantly credited to your Paylab account.
+You can put it towards more retail savings or link it to your RentPay account so you can use it towards your rent!

 6. Lay-by can be your best friend